M3GAv/Number-Guesser/README.md

 # Number-Guesser
-Guess a random number between 1 and 10
+Guess a number between 1 and 10